alexandervladsemenov/Sorting-with-Cuda--many-small-arrays/README.md

 # Sorting with Cuda: many small arrays
- Sorting many small arrays with CUDA using dfferent algorithms
+ Sorting many small arrays with CUDA using dfferent algorithms.
+The work is in progress.
+The goal is to implement the best algorithm which will provided the best spatial and temporal locality to minimize register spills.

  Usage: